jpaulm/drawfbp/README.md

 Release History
 ---

-Latest release is v2.18.4: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.4.jar` - can be obtained from Maven, the Releases folder, or from `build/libs`.
+Latest release is v2.18.5: the jar file (which includes the `math.geom2d` jar file) - `drawfbp-2.18.5.jar` - can be obtained from the Releases folder, or from `build/libs`.
 All these copies are identical.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)

 Releases from v2.18.2 onwards have a much speeded up sort function (by name or by date, optionally).
-The current version - `drawfbp-2.18.4.jar` - is now available for evaluation.
+The current version - `drawfbp-2.18.5.jar` - is now available for evaluation.

 All Releases from v2.15.10 on require the `math.geom2d` jar file from Maven.